 To learn more about the implants that Dr. Husain uses, please click here. https://www.natrelle.ca/en

-Breast augmentation is usually carried out under general anesthesia.
+Breast implants are usually carried out under general anesthesia.
 The incision can be made under the breast, or along the edge of the areola (the pigmented part of the nipple), or in the armpit.
 The implant can be placed in a pocket made between the breast gland and the chest muscle, or between the chest muscle and the ribs.
 You can discuss with your surgeon the best option for you.
 The incision is then closed and the patient is placed in a support bra after the surgery.
 This helps hold the implants in the correct position until they heal.
 The patient will return home a few hours after the procedure and will need to be accompanied by a responsible person for a few days.
 A prescription will be given for pain medications to be used at home.

-In the days following surgery you may gradually resume normal activities, but avoid overdoing anything.
+In the days following surgery, you may gradually resume normal activities, but avoid overdoing anything.
 You will be given a post-operative instruction sheet before you go home.
 Ask your surgeon which activities are safe and which to avoid.
 Avoid any medications or health products that can increase the risk of bleeding after surgery.

 Follow-up appointments will be arranged by the surgeon’s office to make sure everything is healing well.